ckagana/notes/rust/language-reference/5-memory-safety.md

 The assignment `let kl2 = klaatu` moves the ownership on the `Alien` value from `klaatu` to `kl2`.
 Since the variables are mutable, we cannot allow two references to mutate the same object, because one of them could destroy it, or cause it to be reallocated to a different address, making the other a dangling pointer.
 Thus, once the ownership have been moved, Rust forbids us to use the previous owner in any way.

-Instead of moving the ownership, though, we can *borrow* it, using a mutable reference:
+Instead of moving the ownership, though, we can *borrow* it, using a reference:
 ```rust
 let kl2 = &mut klaatu;
 ```